 • heart attack;

-• exacerbation of a mental disorder.
+• exacerbation of mental disorder.

 Chemotherapy

-1. With inoperable tumors of the small cell type.
+1. For inoperable small cell tumors.

 2. In the presence of metastasis, to reduce the rate of spread of the pathological process.